-The Safari Central preview app brings six real animals living in the wild to life through augmented reality, in a free app that players download to their phones.
+The Safari Central Preview App brings six real animals living in the wild to life through augmented reality.
 Snap a selfie with a grizzly or cuddle up to a rhino, learn more about the animal and support their conservation.

 When people are directly connected to individual animals, conservation organisations benefit from increased awareness of players, exposure to a new audience and a new revenue stream.